1998 •PlayStation 1

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.

 GPD Q9 is best framed as a machine for players who want a balanced handheld that can stretch beyond the basics.
-That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.
+This category rewards shoppers who know what kind of sessions they actually play, because not every strong device is strong in the same way.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 4.4 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.